saltysystems/overworld/doc/demo.md

     {ok, noreply, State1}.
 ```

 A few things going on here.
+First, we change `_Players` to `Players` in the
+function signature, so the variable is actually bound.
+Then, we use that
-One, we check if the player sending the message is
+variable to check if the player sending the message is actually in the zone.
+If
-actually in the zone.
-If so, we append the sender's ID and the message to the
+so, we append the sender's ID and the message to the zone state and buffer it.
-zone state.
+We don't actually send any data here, just store it for the tick function to
+handle it later.

 #### Aside: Maps
 >You may be wondering why we're using maps to store all the data.
 The reason is